saltastroops/web-manager-2021/docs/development.md

 ## Settings

-The Web Manager can be run in test and production mode.
-This mode is set by an environment variable `MODE`, which must have the (case-insensitive) value "test" or "production".
+All settings for the Web Manager must be provided as environment variables or in a file.
+By default that file is the file `.env` in the server's root folder (i.e. in the `python` folder).
+However, you can choose another file by setting the environment variable `DOTENV_FILE`. _Remember that a file defining environment variables must **never** be put under version control._

-All settings for the Web Manager must be provided as environment variables, or in a file at the server's root level (i.e. in the `python` folder).
-For production mode that file must be called `.env`, for test mode it must be called `.env.test`. _Remember that the `.env` and `.env.test` file must **never** be put under version control._
+The unit tests always use the file `.env.test` in the server's root folder, and you cannot change this file.

 You can find the list of settings in the module `app.settings`; each property of the `Settings` class corresponds to an environment variable.
 The names aren't case-sensitive; so, for example, the property `secret_key` can be defined in an environment variable `SECRET_KEY`.
 Talking of secret keys, any secret key should be generated with `openssl`.